dmitry-ivanov/laravel-helper-functions/README.md

 #### `db_is_mysql()`

-Check if the default database connection driver is `mysql` or not:
+Check whether the default database connection driver is `mysql` or not:

 ```php
 if (db_is_mysql()) {